penugondaakash2/COMPUTER-NETWORKS/README.md

 # Computer-Networks
-This repository consists of Computer Network Project and their necessary files
+This repository consists of a Project called District Suraksha